cevou/BehatScreenshotCompareExtension/doc/index.rst

 Usage
 -----

-After installing extension, there would be 2 usage options available for you:
+After installing extension, there would be 3 usage options available for you:
+-
+1. Extending ``Cevou\Behat\ScreenshotCompareExtension\Context\RawScreenshotCompareContext`` in your feature suite.
+   This will give you ability to use the compare screenshot functionality in your context.
+Just call ``compareScreenshot($sessionName, $fileName)``.

+   ``RawScreenshotCompareContext`` doesn't provide any hooks or definitions, so you can inherit from it in as many contexts as you want - you'll never get ``RedundantStepException``.

-1. Extending ``Cevou\Behat\ScreenshotCompareExtension\Context\ScreenshotCompareContext``
+2. Extending ``Cevou\Behat\ScreenshotCompareExtension\Context\ScreenshotCompareContext``
    with one of your contexts.
 As this context provides step definitions and hooks, you can use it **only once** inside your feature context tree.